Kansas Child Support Laws: Guidelines and Calculations

 - Agreements to support a child past age 18

-- Overall financial circumstances justifying deviation
+- Overall financial circumstances that justify a deviation from the guidelines

 Shared Custody and Equal Parenting Time